 Petty Cash Funds should be used for the purchase of miscellaneous supplies and services.
 The procedures below were developed in an effort to provide a uniform and systematic method in the establishment and maintenance of Petty Cash Funds.
-Petty Cash Funds discussed in the procedures below only refer to Petty Cash Funds established through "A" accounts.
+Petty Cash Funds discussed in the procedures below only refer to Petty Cash Funds established for non-research incentive purposes.

 Establishment of Petty Cash Funds

 Written requests from the Account Sponsor for the establishment of Petty Cash Funds are to be sent to the Controller's Office for approval.
 Requests for these accounts are to contain:

 1. Reason(s) for the fund.